The red band trailer for F. Gary Gray’s biography of rap group N.W.A., Straight Outta Compton (2015) has landed.

 Teaser Trailer >

 All that’s left for me to do is get in the mood for another apocalyptic tale.
 Somehow I think Tom Hardy, Charlize Theron and Nicholas Hoult will manage to convince me.
 After all, what’s more intriguing than portrayals of ‘mad’ by talented Actors?
-Yes.
+Yes, that’s right.
 Nothing.

 Angelina Jolie’s portrayal of Maleficent has been criticised for not being evil enough.
 I think people of this opinion have missed the point of the film entirely.